Make an Easy Origami Box With Lid

 Step by Step Origami Box With Lid

 Make rectangle origami boxes with the ten step instructions below.
 All you need is basic origami know how and two sheets of paper.
-If you can follow written instructions you will be able to do this even if this is your first paper folding project.
+If you can follow written instructions you will be able to do this paper folding project.

-These boxes are rather small and perfect for the small gifts you may be thinking of giving.
-A little box that looks handmade would feel like a special treasure for the grandkids.
+These little boxes are perfect for the small gifts you may be thinking of giving.
+A box that looks handmade would feel like a special treasure for the grandkids.
 Red M&M's or tiny stickers, kid's tattoo transfers, or Gold Fish crackers would be fun to put inside.

 I have made roughly thirty of these to get the instructions and steps down to the very minimum.
-There are extra tips at the end of the page if more than one box is your goal.
+Extra tips at the end of the page if more than one box is your goal.

 Find Paper for Making Your Box